Zbuser93/SpiralTorsionSpringOptimizer/README.md

 ## Current State of the Project

-The script will sucessfully optimize a spring using pyswarm, however you have to somewhat tediously type in the inputs by manually changing the variables.
+The script will successfully optimize a spring using pyswarm, however you have to somewhat tediously type in the inputs by manually changing the variables.
 The next step will be to create a GUI that takes the inputs from the user, and a macro for FreeCAD that uses this script to automatically generate the spring.

 Currently, this project only supports goal 1, though I do plan to support all possible optimization goals in the future.
 Each optimization goal will have its own constructor method within the SpiralTorsionSpring class, in order to handle the different spring property layouts of each goal.